NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

 ```

 The forest_predict method is a staticmethod, meaning that it is tied to the
-general Predictor class and not a specific instance of the class.
+Predictor class itself and not a specific instance of the class.
 The reason for
-this is, that we in the predictor can control specifically have the
+this is that it allows us to fully control the parallization over trees.
+For
-parallelisation happens, when we are predicting for the tree.
-For the quantile
-for example, we want to be able to control this ourselves.
+the PredictorQuantile, for example, we want to be able to control this ourselves.

-As before we define the variables used and check the input for quantile.
+As before we define the variables used and check the input for the kwarg
-However, this time we have defined a function at the top level of the file,
+`quantile`.
+However, this time we needed to define a globally available function
-which is not some method and is globally available.
-This has to be a globally
+`predict_quantile` at the top level of the file.
+It has to be a globally available
-available function for the multiprocessing to work probably.
-This function
+for the multiprocessing to work probably.
+This function traverses a given tree,
-simply traverse a given tree, and finds the LeafNode each element of X would end
+and finds the LeafNode each element of X would end up in and adds the indices
-up in and adds the indices of elements already in the LeafNode.
-This
+of the elements already in the LeafNode.
+We then call `predict_quantile`
-predict_quantile function is called using the parallel.async_map, which is
+using the parallel.async_map, which is adaXTs way of making
-adaXTs way of making parallelisation more manageable.
+parallelization more manageable.
 It makes use of the
 [Parallel](../api_docs/Parallel.md) class.
-The async_map calls the
+The async_map calls
-predict_quantile with all the trees in parallel, and returns the result.
+`predict_quantile` with all the trees in parallel, and returns the result.
 This
-means, that prediction_indices will contain a list with the length of the number
+means, that `prediction_indices` will contain a list with the length equal
-of estimators of the random forest.
+to the number of trees in the forest.
 Each element of the list will be a single
-trees prediction for the input array X. As we want a list, where we have
+trees prediction for the input array X. We then create a list
-combined all the predictions for X, we create pred_indices_combined for the
+`pred_indices_combined` where we combine all the predictions for X.
-purpose.
-This just leaves us with calling numpy's quantile implementation and
-returning the result!
+To get the final result, we then just call numpy's quantile implementation.